The 10 Best Cursor Competitors and Alternatives in 2026

 Which Cursor competitor should you choose?

-• Windsurf, JetBrains AI, and GitHub Copilot fit teams that want AI coding assistance inside existing IDEs.
+• Choose Windsurf, JetBrains AI, and GitHub Copilot if you want AI code assistance inside your existing IDE.

-• Claude Code and Codex CLI suit teams that prefer terminal-based workflows.
+• Choose Claude Code and Codex CLI if you prefer terminal-based workflows.

 My final verdict on Cursor competitors